nosarthur/gita/README.md

 * purple: the local branch is ahead of the remote branch (good for push).
 * yellow: the local branch is behind the remote branch (good for merge).

-The color choices of purple for ahead and yellow for behind is motivated by [blueshift](https://en.wikipedia.org/wiki/Blueshift) and [redshift](https://en.wikipedia.org/wiki/Redshift), using green as baseline.
+The choice of purple for ahead and yellow for behind is motivated by [blueshift](https://en.wikipedia.org/wiki/Blueshift) and [redshift](https://en.wikipedia.org/wiki/Redshift), using green as baseline.